Proteusiq/huggingfastapi/README.md

 # Question Answering API
-> 🤗 Huggingface + ⚡ FastAPI = ❤️ Receive context and question returns answers
+> 🤗 Huggingface + ⚡ FastAPI = ❤️ Receive context and question returns answers.
+Demo example on how to package HuggingFace model in FastAPI

 ![huggingfastapi](hf.png)
 How to server Hugging face models with FastAPI, the Python's fastest API framework.